Russell Westbrook Dedicates Historic 20-20-20 Triple-Double Performance To Friend Nipsey Hussle

 — SportsCenter (@SportsCenter) April 3, 2019

 Police in Los Angeles identified 29-year-old Eric Ronald Holder as the suspect in the rapper’s shooting death and arrested him on Tuesday.
-As ABC 7 reported, police believe that Holder had an argument with Nipsey Hussle in front of the store the rapper owned in the city’s Hyde Park neighborhood, then returned with a gun and opened fire as he and a group of others exited the store later.
+As ABC 7 reported, police believe that Holder had an argument with Hussle in front of the store the rapper owned in the city’s Hyde Park neighborhood, then returned with a gun and opened fire as he and a group of others exited the store later.

 JR Smith Gets Nipsey Hussle Leg Tattoo, 'Long Live Nip!' https://t.co/hoOx3e0rMx